[a.k.a Eastern Redcedar]

 • Eastern Red Cedar Sizes and Availability:

---- Eastern Red Cedar plug seedlings [pre-order now for Spring 2019]
+--- Eastern Red Cedar plug seedlings [NOW SHIPPING]

 --- Eastern Red Cedar plug transplants [sold out till Fall 2019]